 Each guest is responsible for conforming to Canadian Customs and Border Regulations.
 If you are coming from the United States, it is very important to understand the process of entering Canada.
-When you cross the border into Canada, you will need your passport.
+When you cross the border into Canada, you will need your passport and possibly an Electronic Travel Authorization (eTA).
 The immigration officers will inquire about your personal history, the purpose of your visit, and what you are bringing across the border with you.
 Among other things, alcohol, tobacco, prescription drugs and cash are all subject to import limitations and excess quantities may be taxed.
 You are not allowed to import fresh fruits and meats, firearms, or mace.
 They may search your vehicle, so please pack carefully.

 The Canadian Border Information Service can be contacted at:

 The Nelway Border crossing is located between Metaline Falls, Washington and Salmo, British Columbia:

 The Patterson Border crossing is located between Northport, Washington and Rossland, British Columbia